netheosgithub/pcs_api/docs/oauth2.md

 ```

 Basically user is asked to perform a manual authorization on the URL given by the tool.
-After authorization, user must copy back full redirect url (or only the code displayed in web page) into python (or Java) tool
+After authorization, user must copy back full redirect url (or only the code displayed in web page) into python (or Java or C++) tool
 in order to finish the code workflow (code is exchanged against access_token, and also refresh_token).
 Access token is then used to get user_id, and lastly user credentials are saved into repository.
 From now on, authorization is granted to pcs_api for quite a long time (provider dependent).

+Notes:
+- If authorization redirects to localhost (this may be the case during development),
+and no local http server is listening on localhost, Internet Explorer does not follow
+the redirect and immediately displays an error page.
+Thus the final URL can not be copied
+as it is not visible.
+In that case developer is advised to use another browser for his/her tests.

-Note for Google Drive (this should not occur anymore): sometimes google does not give any refresh token.
+- for Google Drive (this should not occur anymore): sometimes google does not give any refresh token.
 For tests purposes, it is recommended to go to google's user security page and revoke authorization for the application.

 As a proof of concept, the sample application for Android shows how this can be performed in an application, by embedding a webview.